-May 20, 2020 - The Shelby County Appraisal District mailed appraisal notices on May 15th.
-Your city, county, school district and other local taxing units will use the appraisal district’s value to set your 2020 property tax rates.
+May 10, 2022 - The Shelby County Appraisal District will mail appraisal notices on May 16th.
+Your city, county, school district and other local taxing units will use the appraisal district’s value to set your 2022 property tax rates.

 Homestead exemptions reduce the appraised value of your home and, as a result, lower your property taxes.
 To apply for an exemption on your residence homestead, contact the Shelby County Appraisal District.